ECG Audit Checklist & Training: Cut Placement Errors 82%

 1 Baseline audit: 100 ECGs across department QC Lead

-1-2 Identify top 3 error types QC Lead
+1–2 Identify top 3 error types from baseline data QC Lead

-2 Develop training materials for top errors Educator
+2 Develop training materials targeting top errors Educator

 3 Department kick-off meeting: share data, explain program Manager